h2oai/sparkling-water/doc/src/site/sphinx/design/design.rst

 Sparkling Water provides transparent integration for the H2O engine and its machine learning algorithms into the Spark platform, enabling:

-- Use of H2O algorithms in Spark workflow.
+- Use of H2O algorithms in Spark workflows.
 - Transformation between H2O and Spark data structures.
 - Use of Spark RDDs as input for H2O algorithms.
 - Transparent execution of Sparkling Water applications on top of Spark.

-Sparkling Water supports two type of backends: internal and external.
+Sparkling Water supports two types of backends: internal and external.

 In the internal backend, Sparkling Water is launched inside a Spark executor, which is created after application submission.
 At this point, H2O starts services, including distributed KV store and memory manager, and orchestrates them into a cloud.
 The topology of the created cloud matches the topology of the underlying Spark cluster exactly.
 The following figure represents the Internal Sparkling Water cluster.

 .. figure:: ../images/internal_backend.png
    :alt: Internal Sparkling Water Cluster Topology

-In external backend, the H2O cluster is started separately, and we connect to it from the Spark driver.
+In the external backend, the H2O cluster is started separately, and we connect to it from the Spark driver.
 The following figure represents the External Sparkling Water cluster.

 .. figure:: ../images/external_backend.png